apache/incubator-graphar/README.rst

 Help us keep GraphAr open and inclusive.
 Please read and follow our `Code of Conduct`_.

-Getting involved
+Getting Involved
 ----------------

 Join the conversation and help the community.
-Even if you do not plan to contribute to GraphAr itself or GraphAr integrations in other projects, we'd be happy to have you involved
+Even if you do not plan to contribute to GraphAr itself or GraphAr integrations in other projects, we'd be happy to have you involved.

 - Join the mailing list: send an email to `graphar+subscribe@googlegroups.com <mailto:graphar+subscribe@googlegroups.com>`_.
   Share your ideas and use cases for the project.
+- Join the `GraphAr Slack`_ channel.
-- Follow our activity on `GitHub issues <https://github.com/alibaba/GraphAr/issues>`.
+- Follow our activity on `GitHub issues <https://github.com/alibaba/GraphAr/issues>_`.
-- Join our `Weekly Community Meeting`_
+- Join our `Weekly Community Meeting`_.

+Read through our `community introduction`_ to learn about our communication channels, governance, and more.

 License